LaRambla20/Repo10_SOFAR-assignment-final/README.md

 The repository contains a possible solution to the final assignment of Software Architecture for Robotics course, hold at the MSc degree in Robotics Engineerg at the [University of Genova](https://unige.it/it/).

-The goal of the project is to implement a simulation using ROS2 and the Nav2 stack to make a robot following a moving target at a fixed distance.
-The robots used in the simulation are two differential drive mobile robots.
+The goal of the project is to implement a simulation using ROS2 and the Nav2 navigation stack to make a robot following a moving target at a fixed distance.
+In particular, it has been decided to use two differential drive robots.
+The first behaves as the "follower", while the second as the "leader".

-One robot is the "leader" which is driven manually by the `teleop_twist_keyboard` node.
-The other one is the "follower" which uses some features of [Nav2](https://navigation.ros.org/) to keep a fixed distance from the "leader".

 The simulation is developed using [Gazebo](https://gazebosim.org/home) as simulation environment.